 - Long stay visa: Visas for visits exceeding 90 days are national visas, and are issued by member states in accordance with national legislation.

 - Transit visa: this spans a period of 1 - 5 days and is required for those who are travelling from one non-Schengen state to another, but crossing Schengen territory.
 If the main destination happens to be in Schengen territory, a short stay visa will be issued instead.

 Airport transit visas are required for certain nationals, but not for South African citizens.

 Documentation to be submitted:

-Now this is the real tough part: collecting all of your important documents, making sure everything is up to date and having a fully-planned itinerary!
+Now this is the real tough part: collecting all of your important documents, making sure everything is up to date and having a fully-planned itinerary.
 But if you make a check list of the following items at the very beginning of planning your trip things might go surprisingly smoothly.
 You can also cross-check it here

 1. A Common Schengen Application Form